 Is it an NHS service?

-No. Supplying medicine in an emergency is a private service that is not funded by the NHS, meaning that pharmacists can charge for it.
+If it not possible to get a prescription of emergency medicine on the NHS in your area, it will be a private service, meaning that the pharmacist can charge for it.
 The charge will vary, depending on the medicine and the pharmacist's policy.

 Getting your medicine or a prescription